huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering_connection_accepter.md

 # huaweicloud_vpc_peering_connection_accepter

 Provides a resource to manage the accepter's side of a VPC Peering Connection.
-This is an alternative to `huaweicloud_vpc_peering_connection_accepter_v2`

 -> **NOTE:** When a cross-tenant (requester's tenant differs from the accepter's tenant) VPC Peering Connection is created, a VPC Peering Connection resource is automatically created in the accepter's account.